 We will be collecting donations for Learning Works and the Bailey Center in a bin outside Fellowship Hall between the Church and the Education Building.
 As many of you know, we have been giving to the Bailey Center in recent weeks and will continue to do so, but Learning Works really needs help right now so we hope that you can help them too.
 At this time Learning Works would love cash to help purchase phones for the kids for school purposes as well as gift cards (groceries, gas, Target, etc.).
 The Bailey Center needs Canned Goods, Tuna, Pasta, Peanut Butter, Cereal, and Soup.
 No Chocolate or other food that could melt.
-We will be collecting every other Saturday as needed.

 "So do not fear, for I am with you; do not be dismayed, for I am your God.
 I will strengthen you and help you; I will uphold you with my righteous right hand."